 A lot has changed the five or so years that Out-Smarts has been focused on social media marketing.
 For a start, most people now know what Facebook is, many are even using it for more than “being social”.
-Studies show that 60% of all Canadians are using social media and 44% of small to medium sized business decision makers use social media, but are businesses using it the right way to build their online presence strategically?
+Studies show that 60% of all Canadians are using social media and 44% of small to medium-sized business decision makers use social media but are businesses using it the right way to build their online presence strategically?
 In many cases, they’re not.
 Here are the top 10 mistakes that companies make when using social media.

 1. Not taking social media seriously

-There’s over 800 million people using Facebook, and over 200 million Twitter users – not to mention, a similar number of folks on LinkedIn, and yet many businesses still dismiss social media as a flash in the pan.
+There are over 800 million people using Facebook, and over 200 million Twitter users – not to mention, a similar number of folks on LinkedIn, and yet many businesses still dismiss social media as a flash in the pan.
 Your business has the potential to take advantage of this massive online hub; ignoring it is a huge folly.
 You don’t have to start with a presence of your own if you’re not comfortable.
 Using social media to listen to, and learn from, others in your industry can be a valuable research method, and it is also a great way to get a feel for how social media is used in your sector.

 2. Ignore it and hope it will go away

 Back in the early nineties when I sold Internet technologies, lots of companies weren’t convinced that the Internet would take off, so they ignored it and hoped it would go away.
 Many were left scrambling at the last minute to catch up online and some didn’t survive.
 A hundred or so years ago many naysayers dismissed the phone.
 The same story is now replaying with regard to social media.
 Don’t stick your corporate head in the sand – social media isn’t going away and the sooner you accept that, the less risk to your business.